smastrom/vue-use-active-scroll/README.md

 - Once reached the bottom, some links may never be highlighted if previous targets are entirely visible.
 - Clicking on such links highlights different links (or does nothing).
 - When accessing/refreshing the page, the active target may not reflect the one in the the URL hash.
+- Ensuring different behaviors on scroll from click and scroll from wheel/touch is trivial.

 > If you're struggling with any of these issues, this package might help you.